Service Times At St Paul’s

 Book of Common Prayer (BCP)

 This is a small 45 minute spoken service with Holy Communion.
-Enjoy a time of fellowship after this informal worship with coffee and light refreshments served in the Doucette Room located off of the Parish Hall.
+Enjoy a time of fellowship after this informal and meaningful worship with coffee and light refreshments served in the Doucette Room located off of the Parish Hall.

 Book of Alternative Services (BAS)

 Come enjoy a traditional Anglican worship service with music and be inspired.
 At this service we have a nursery, Sunday school and youth program.
 Coffee and light refreshments are served in the Parish Hall after this full choral Communion service.

 Come to a service!